SblipDev/PyServed/README.md

 # PyServed v2.0.1
-Made by Shaurya Pratap Singh
+Made with love by Shaurya Pratap Singh

 ## Installation